harness/developer-hub/docs/continuous-delivery/toolchain-policy.md

 #### What exactly does it mean to ‘support’ a Kubernetes version?

 - Ensure that we do not introduce changes that will break compatibility with that new stable version.
-For example, using a v1.30 feature that will not work in v1.16.
+For example, we will not introduce a change that utilizes a v1.30 feature if it breaks compatibility with v1.28.
+However, when v1.31 releases, we will no longer be able to guarantee that new changes are compatible with v1.28
 - If a customer is running an unsupported Kubernetes version and encounters a problem that is related to an incompatibility, they are required to upgrade their cluster.
 We will not issue a patch to support their older unsupported Kubernetes version.

 ### Integration FAQs